garrettroell/garrettroell/README.md

 # Garrett Roell

-I am a Chemical Engineering PhD student at Washington University in St. Louis.
-My thesis is focused on metabolic regulation for efficient biofuel production from non-food crops.
+I'm an assistant professor at the University of Hawaiʻi at Mānoa.
+My work is focused on metabolic regulation for efficient biofuel production from non-food crops.
 The goal is to connect genes and gene expression with fermentation outcomes.
-When relaxing, I enjoy playing and watching sports including football, volleyball and pickleball.
+When relaxing, I enjoy playing and watching sports including football and pickleball.

 <!--
 **garrettroell/garrettroell** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.